 If there’s one thing I like in this world, it’s a good cup of coffee (the kind of coffee you get when you use the best coffee maker).
-I’m not talking about the swill they try to pass off as coffee at some fast food places, or various restaurants – I’m talking about the kind of coffee that you just sit there, smell, and be transported somewhere other than where you are.
-When I first was told about Dr. Drip Coffee, I assumed it was a new kind of coffee maker; something aiken to a Mr. Coffee.
-How so far off I really was…Is it the best pour over coffee maker?
+I’m not talking about the USA-made coffee swill they try to pass off as coffee at some fast food places, or various restaurants – I’m talking about the kind of coffee that you just sit there, smell, and be transported somewhere other than where you are.
+When I first was told about Dr. Drip Coffee, I assumed it was a new kind of coffee maker; something akin to a Mr. Coffee.
+How so far off I really was.
+Is it the best pour-over coffee maker?
+It’s certainly not the leading pour-over coffee grinder, and really, do you know how to use a pour-over coffee maker?
 Let’s find out.

 After that, all you have to do is pour some hot water into the center of the hexagonal shape, and get ready to enjoy a truly fantastic cup of coffee.
 That’s all there is to it; no bells or whistles, no fancy machines, and you get a coffee shop quality cup of coffee, without the annoying barista.
-Even better is the fact that Dr. Drip Coffee is all natural, fair trade, and organically grown.
-Dr. Drip Coffee has gone out of their way to make the entire experience “green” as well – all Dr. Drip Coffee packaging, coffee, and filters are recyclable, compostable, and biodegradable, so you don’t have to feel guilty about making any waste.
-You can also enjoy a good cup of espresso without any barista with a good machine.
+Even better is the fact that Dr. Drip Coffee is all-natural, fair trade, and organically grown.
+Dr. Drip Coffee has gone out of its way to make the entire experience “green” as well – all Dr. Drip Coffee packaging, coffee, and filters are recyclable, compostable, and biodegradable, so you don’t have to feel guilty about making any waste.
+You can also enjoy a good cup of espresso without a barista with a good machine.
 Take a look at our Krups Xp5280 Espresso Machine Review to learn more.

-The biggest negative about Dr. Drip Coffee is it’s cost, however if you’re used to going to a coffee shop to get your fix, it’s really not that bad – if you’re someone that buys a giant coffee tub from your local grocery store then it might be an issue.
-A five pack of Dr. Drip Coffee (that’s five cups) will run you $8.99 – almost $1.80 a cup.
-You can drop that cost to around $1.33 a cup if you buy a three pack (15 cups) for $19.99.
+The biggest negative about Dr. Drip Coffee is its cost, however, if you’re used to going to a coffee shop to get your fix, it’s really not that bad – if you’re someone that buys a giant coffee tub from your local grocery store then it might be an issue.
+A five-pack of Dr. Drip Coffee (that’s five cups) will run you $8.99 – almost $1.80 a cup.
+You can drop that cost to around $1.33 a cup if you buy a three-pack (15 cups) for $19.99.
 Maybe it’s not something for every day (or to share), but it’s definitely good for a treat.

-Dr Drip Coffee comes in four varieties: “The Decaf Energizer”, “The Organic Tonic” (100% USDA Certified organic), “The Double Daily Remedy”, and “The Ultimate Pick Me Up”.
+Dr. Drip Coffee comes in four varieties: “The Decaf Energizer”, “The Organic Tonic” (100% USDA Certified organic), “The Double Daily Remedy”, and “The Ultimate Pick Me Up”.
 I had the Organic Tonic blend and the Double Daily Remedy blend sent to me – the Organic Tonic was very smooth, and a great “end of the day” blend.
 The Double Daily Remedy is Dr. Drip Coffee’s signature blend, and gave me a good amount of energy in the morning.

 You can get Dr. Drip Coffee from the Dr. Drip website for $8.99 when you buy a five pack, or $19.99 when you buy a fifteen pack.